valdeza/unsorted/win/common-troubleshooting.md

 * `sc` - Service Control Manager CLI
          Can be used to delete service entries with a missing or invalid reference, like when using the Oracle Database uninstaller.

+## File sharing (Windows-to-Windows)
+In order of my most to least common:
+* Is the folder shared to begin with?
+  Navigate to `\\%computername%\` and see if your folder appears.
+It should.
+* Is File and Printer Sharing enabled on the network adapter?
+  While you're at it, probably wouldn't hurt to (temporarily) enable other items that could make your PC more discoverable and responsive to inbound connections.
+* Is the firewall specifically blocking port 445?
+  Windows says it uses this port for file sharing.
+* Give Windows troubleshooter a go?
+  Server: Run `msdt -id NetworkDiagnosticsInbound` (Incoming Connections troubleshooter)
+  Client: Run `msdt -id NetworkDiagnosticsFileShare` (Shared Folders troubleshooter)
+  * Reset Windows Sockets?
+    Sometimes the troubleshooter mentions that the "Windows Sockets registry entries required for network connectivity are missing" but does not seem fix it.
+So it is reset by running `netsh winsock reset` **as administrator**.
+* Just restart the computer, maybe? [](With each passing year, PC uptime improves.
+Shut down your computer, they say!
+It's not a server, they say!
+Not counting the Patch Tuesday restarts, I probably could have stayed up for about half a year before I broke something.)

 ## Renaming accounts

 	wmic useraccount where name='%TargetUsername%' call rename name='%NewUsername%'